peter88213/mdnovel/docs/template/README.md

 ## Features

 - With *mdnovel*, extensive novels can be broken down into **parts, chapters, and sections**.
+- *mdnovel* provides a section text editor with an optional distraction-free mode.
 - You can store data on **characters, locations, and items** that are important for the story.
   This includes the optional definition of a **viewpoint character** for each section.
 - All of this appears as a clear and editable **tree** structure with listed information.